 The things you need to live well, to live comfortably, and to live simply are here.
-They probably aren’t in the shapes and forms that you are used to seeing; and how they manifest themselves might be different and, at first, alien to what you are accustomed.
-This journey of discovery is one that you’ll have to undertake consciously if you intend to transform your life situation and create a distinct lifestyle here.
+They probably aren’t in the shapes and forms that you’re used to seeing; and how they manifest themselves might be different and, at first, alien to your customs.
+This journey of discovery is one that you’ll have to undertake consciously if you intend to create a new lifestyle for yourself in Mexico.

 You will witness the kindnesses and wickedness of human nature as the well-documented contrasts present themselves regularly.
 Situations here will at times frustrate you or annoy you; sometimes they will appear to tease you for no apparent reason.

 Mexico can also fill you with an energy and joy that will remain in you always.
-It’s this impulsive tapestry that creates the almost mystical allure which has brought foreigners to live here, and live out their lives here, for better and for worse, for centuries.
+It’s this spontaneous tapestry that creates the almost mystical allure that has brought foreigners to live here, and live out their lives here, for better and for worse, for centuries.
 And when —or more precisely, if— you can find peace with all that Mexico is and all that Mexico is not, you will begin to find your place in these lands.
-If you don’t or discover that you can’t adapt and tread that testing path, Mexico will surely break your endeavors and send you back whence you came.
+If you don’t or discover that you can’t tread that testing path and adapt, Mexico will surely break your endeavors and send you back whence you came.

 It has been said that Mexico deposits a certain dust on visitors’ shoes that will cause them to return for good, or never again.
-The allegory fits well with the contrasts, but it would be foolhardy to encapsulate that thing, that indefinable attendance which attracts and repels so many to these complex and absorbing lands in such black-and-white terms.
+The allegory fits well with the contrasts so often cited in lore, but it would be foolhardy to encapsulate that thing, that indefinable attendance which attracts and repels so many to these complex and absorbing lands, in such black-and-white terms.
 To adapt, you’ll need to turn up with an open mind, with courage and tenacity, and be prepared to craft your own story here—on Mexico’s terms.

 If what you’re seeing on the news keeps you away from Mexico, your perceptions have been hijacked before you allowed yourself an opportunity to better understand these lands, and see what others here see: a country in transition, a country which is, by and large, less violent than those places where stones are so readily thrown from glass houses.

 Finding your place in Mexico requires due course.
-There are no shortcuts, no tricks or cheats to download, no App to give you instant answers.
-And as you embark on this journey you’ll never quite understand how irrelevant all your preconceptions —and more besides— are to become as Mexico simultaneously encourages and obliges you to find your peace amidst its contrasts and eccentricities.
+There are no shortcuts, no tricks or cheats to download, no instant answers.
+And as you embark on this journey you’ll never quite understand how irrelevant all your preconceptions are to become as Mexico simultaneously encourages and obliges you to find your peace amidst its contrasts and eccentricities.